Eric Enstrom

-Eric Enstrom (1875 near Mora, Sweden – November 16, 1968 in Grand Rapids, Minnesota, USA, after retiring to Coleraine) was a Swedish-born American photographer.
-He became famous for his 1918 photograph of Charles Wilden in Bovey, Minnesota.
+Eric Enstrom (1875 – November 16, 1968) was a Swedish-born American photographer.
+Born near Mora, Sweden, he became famous for his 1918 photograph of Charles Wilden in Bovey, Minnesota.
 The photo is now known as Grace and depicts Wilden saying a prayer over a simple meal.
 In 2002, "Grace" was designated the state photograph of Minnesota.

-In 2007, Richard Palmer declared it “the true spirit of Minnesota”.
+Enstrom died in Grand Rapids, Minnesota, in 1968 after retiring to Coleraine.